pauloklaus/weather-conditions/README.md

 ## Preparing a local environment

-The application runs under docker, so you need to have it installed on your computer.
-Follow the installation steps on the official docker website: [docs.docker.com/get-docker](https://docs.docker.com/get-docker/)

-Next, you need to configure the .env.local file with some values, as in the following example:
+You need to configure the .env.local file with some values, as in the following example:

 ```env
 BASE_URL=/